-Devastating cold in Texas was forecast more than a week in advance
+Meteorologist for Texas grid operator warned of the winter storm’s severity

-In fact, forecasters warned of the Arctic outbreak’s severity more than a week in advance, which might have been enough time to take some steps to help mitigate against the need to cut power to millions in Texas.
+In fact, forecasters warned of the Arctic outbreak’s severity more than a week in advance, which might have been enough time to take some steps to help mitigate the need to cut power to millions in Texas.

 A staff meteorologist at the Electric Reliability Council of Texas (ERCOT), which operates the state’s grid, even sounded the alarm about the cold days before it arrived.

 As early as Feb.
-5, which was 10 days before the Arctic air moved into the South, the National Oceanic and Atmospheric Administration (NOAA) highlighted the risk of unusually cold weather and winter storms across the central and southern U.S..
+5, 10 days before the Arctic air moved into the South, the National Oceanic and Atmospheric Administration (NOAA) highlighted the risk of unusually cold weather and winter storms across the central and southern United States.

-Maps produced by NOAA’s Climate Prediction Center showed an 80 percent chance of below average temperatures during the period from Feb.
-11-15 from Texas north to the Dakotas, with slightly lower chances of unusual cold stretching from coast to coast.
+Maps produced by NOAA’s Climate Prediction Center showed an 80 percent chance of below-average temperatures from Feb.
+11 to 15, from Texas north to the Dakotas, with slightly lower chances of unusual cold stretching from coast to coast.

 The agency also forecast a 70 percent likelihood of below-average temperatures from Texas to Indiana during the Feb.
-13-19 period, an unusually high level of certainty of such an outcome so far in advance.
+13-19 period, an unusually high level of certainty so far in advance.

 These outlooks are used by utilities and financial firms to anticipate changes in prices for fuels used for heating, such as natural gas.
 At the same time, weather forecasters in the private sector who have clients in the energy industry were also warning of the severity and duration of the upcoming cold.

 “We started seeing indications around Feb.
 5. Between Tuesday the 9th and Friday the 12th, we knew there were going to be big problems,” said Matt Rogers, president of the Commodity Weather Group, which advises energy companies.
-“Everyone knew something big was coming but we weren’t sure what was going to break,” he said, referring to potential issues with infrastructure.
+“Everyone knew something big was coming, but we weren’t sure what was going to break,” he said, referring to potential issues with infrastructure.

 On Feb.
 12, the magnitude of the impending cold blast was apparent to ERCOT senior meteorologist Chris Coleman.
 “This period will go down in Texas weather history as one of the most extreme events to ever impact the state.
 Temperatures early next week will set widespread daily records that are likely to be the coldest experienced since the 1980s,” Coleman wrote in a blog post on ERCOT’s website.